 How is supervision provided?

-Supervision can be provided as an individual face to face session or in a small group supervision.
-Supervision can also be provided via telephone, audio-visual internet connection or via email correspondence.
+Supervision can be provided as an individual face to face sessions or in a small group supervision sessions.
+Supervision can also be provided via telephone, online (Zoom) connection or via email correspondence.

 What are goals of supervision?

 Supervision is aimed at achieving the counsellor/psychotherapist building and enhancing knowledge and consolidating therapeutic skills, establishing, observing and upholding ethical standards and responsibilities, and attaining professional and personal support in their work of counselling and psychotherapy.